 Here, the PSA states that the Project may impact Desert Pupfish, Yuma Ridgeway's Rail, and Southwestern Willow Flycatchers, each of which is federally endangered under the federal Endangered Species Act.
-(PSA at 5.2-87 - 5.2-103.)
+(PSA at 5.2-79 - 5.2-103.)
 And the PSA mandates some Conditions of Certification to offset potential impacts on these species.
 (Id. at 5.2-79 - 5.2-103.)
 The PSA even states that, prior to any handling or relocation of Desert Pupfish, the Applicant must obtain a Biological Opinion from the FWS, further evincing the Applicant's and staff's opinion that the Project may adversely impact this species.
-(Id. at 5.2-163.)
-This is critical because, according to the IID, the Elmore North Geothermal Project, in conjunction with this other proposed projects in the area, will require construction to improve existing water conveyance systems that likely host Desert Pupfish.
+(Id. at 5.2-164.)
+This is critical because, according to the IID, the Project, in conjunction with other proposed projects in the area, will require construction to improve existing water conveyance systems that likely host Desert Pupfish.
 (Imperial Irrigation District Comment Letter CEC NOA of the PSA (TN-257957) at 3-4.)
-Given the similarities and locations of this Project and the Elmore North Geothermal project, it is entirely likely (if not inevitable) that this Project will also necessitate the same impacts.
 However, this mitigation measure, though generally positive, fails to meet the legal requirements of the federal Endangered Species Act.
 (16 U.S.C. § 1536.)
 The final staff assessment must mandate that, prior to implementing the Project, the CEC and Applicant prepare a Biological Assessment to evaluate the Project's potential impacts on the above-referenced federally endangered species and obtain a concurrence letter from NMFS or the FWS, as required.
 Failure to do so would be a significant legal violation.
 (20 C.C.R. § 1741(b).)